Black Country Communion 2: Promotion and release

-Black Country Communion 2 was officially announced on 17 March 2011, with the track listing revealed the following week.
-"Cold" was the first song from the album to be performed live, when Hughes played an acoustic arrangement of the track on a Spanish radio station on 11 April.
-The first song to be released from the album was "The Outsider", which was premiered on British radio station Planet Rock on 5 May.
+Black Country Communion 2 was officially announced on March 17, 2011, with the track listing revealed the following week.
+"Cold" was the first song from the album to be performed live, when Hughes played an acoustic arrangement of the track on a Spanish radio station on April 11.
+The first song to be officially released from the album was "The Outsider", which premiered on British radio station Planet Rock on May 5, 2011.
 The track was later made available as a free digital download on the band's official website.
-"Man in the Middle" was released on 6 June, with a music video directed by Davin Maske.
-Black Country Communion 2 was released in the UK and Europe by Mascot Records on 13 June 2011, and in North America by Bonamassa's label J&R Adventures the following day.
+"Man in the Middle" was released on June 6, along with a music video directed by Davin Maske.
+Black Country Communion 2 was released in the UK and Europe by Mascot Records on June 13, 2011, and in North America by Bonamassa's label J&R Adventures the following day.

-In promotion of their second album, Black Country Communion embarked on their first concert tour, beginning with seven shows in the United States between 9 and 19 June 2011.
-The tour also featured fourteen dates in Europe between 23 June and 30 July, including appearances at festivals such as Azkena Rock Festival in Spain, Bospop in the Netherlands and High Voltage in the UK.
+In promotion of their second album, Black Country Communion embarked on their first concert tour, beginning with seven shows in the United States between June 9 and 19, 2011.
+The tour also featured 14 dates in Europe between June 23 and July 30, including appearances at festivals such as Azkena Rock Festival in Spain, Bospop in the Netherlands and High Voltage in the UK.
 The Michael Schenker Group supported Black Country Communion on the European tour.
-In October the band released their first video album Live Over Europe, which featured footage from three shows in Germany.
+In October, the band released their first video album Live Over Europe, which featured footage from three shows in Germany.
 The video reached the top ten in several regions, including number 8 on the UK Music Video Chart.
 The following February, Live Over Europe was issued as a live album.